 HISTORIC COLONIAL RETREAT AND UNIVERSITY TOWN KNOWN AS THE ‘CITY OF FLOWERS’

-Bandung is sometimes called the “Paris of Java” or the “City of Flowers” reflecting the old-world architecture of its colonial heritage, its central place in the history of the Indonesian nation and a lively scene of cafes, restaurants, hotels, resort retreats and learning.
+Bandung is sometimes called the “Paris of Java” or the “City of Flowers.”
+The names reflect the old-world architecture of its colonial heritage, its central place in the history of the Indonesian nation and a lively scene of cafes, restaurants, hotels, resort retreats, and learning.

 The city sits in a plateau basin surrounded by rolling hills, mountains and active volcanoes.
-Lush vegetation covers the surrounding hills and fertile valleys, while its elevation of 768m (2,225ft) , means constant cool, fresh mountain air – a stark contrast to the heat and smog of Jakarta, just 140 kilometres distant.
+Lush vegetation covers the surrounding slopes and fertile valleys, while its elevation of 768m (2,225ft), means constant cool, fresh mountain air – a stark contrast to the heat and smog of Jakarta, just 140 kilometres distant.

 Many of the Dutch colonial administrators had their homes here, often leaving their families while they worked in Jakarta during the week and retreated to the cool of Bandung at weekends.

-And it is here today that some of Indonesia’s leading and oldest higher education institutions are to be found with as many as 25 universities and colleges and more than 200,000 students, including the prestigious Bandung Institute of Technology.
+And it is here today that some of Indonesia’s oldest and most respected higher education institutions are to be found, with as many as 25 universities and colleges and more than 200,000 students, including the prestigious Bandung Institute of Technology.

-Asia Africa Museum – homage to a pivotal historic moment and a different world view
+Asia Africa Conference Centre and Museum – homage to a pivotal historic moment and a different world view

 Tens of thousands of Indonesians visit here, but typically the only Westerners are history buffs and those who have closely followed the twists and turns of global politics over the 75 years or so of of Western decolonization in Asia and Africa.